Understanding the Mental and Emotional Health Needs of LGBTQ Individuals

 Unfortunately, MHA research also shows that about 30 percent of LGBTQ people postpone or avoid medical care because of the discrimination and disrespect they’ve experienced from healthcare providers.
 About 8 percent report being denied health care outright, making it even more challenging to maintain both mental and physical health.

 For various reasons, risky behaviors, with mental health-related consequences, are higher among the LGBTQ youth as well.
 MHA surveys revealed that 20-30 percent of LGBTQ individuals abuse substances, which is two to three times higher when compared to 9 percent of the general population.
-Only about 5-10 percent of the general population struggle with alcoholism, but 25 percent of the LGBTQ community abuse alcohol, increasing the need for addiction recovery services.
+Only about 5-10 percent of the public struggle with alcoholism, but 25 percent of the LGBTQ community abuse alcohol, increasing the need for addiction recovery services.

-To be clear, the root cause of these risky and unhealthful physical and behaviors is complex but they directly correlate with the stressors and discrimination faced by the LGBTQ community.
+To be clear, the root cause of these risky and unhealthful physical and behaviors is complex, but they directly correlate with the stressors and discrimination faced by the LGBTQ community.
 Healing and thriving as LGBTQ persons means being aware of some of these challenges and finding therapists who understand where you’re coming from.

 It’s Difficult to Constantly Translate Your Experiences